 "Specializing in Ocean Memorization, Ash Scattering and Full Body Burial at Sea"

 *Better Place Forests:

 "A memorial tree is a private, established tree that serves as a resting place for cremated remains.
 Ashes are mixed with soil and spread at the base of the tree, becoming forever a part of the forest."

 *Recompose: a full-service funeral home specializing in human composting

 "Recompose works directly with you and the people in your life to ensure respectful, empathetic service from the time of death through the body's transformation into soil."

-Creating mandalas made from nature's gifts of stones, leaves, wood, coral, sand, seaweed, flowers, bone, and other bits of matter you find lying on the ground, is a holistic way of honoring your beloved departed, of processing the loss.
-It is a way of telling the story of your relationship, exploring what is settled or unresolved and to give it shape so it can be attended to somatically and artistically.
+Creating mandalas made from nature's gifts of stones, leaves, wood, coral, sand, seaweed, flowers, bone, and other bits of matter you find is a holistic way of honoring your beloved departed and of processing the loss.
+It is a way of telling the story of your relationship, exploring what is settled, what is unresolved, and to give it shape so it can be attended to somatically and artistically.
 Perhaps, in this process, you can learn more about your own life going forward.